Blasphemous (video game): Wounds of Eventide

-On August 27, 2021, a third and final expansion, titled Wounds of Eventide was announced.Wounds of Eventide was released on December 9, 2021 as free DLC.
-The update mainly added new bosses and new quest, that leads to True Ending of the game.
+On August 27, 2021, a third expansion, titled Wounds of Eventide was announced.Wounds of Eventide was released on December 9, 2021 as free DLC.
+The update is the biggest of the three, mainly adding multiple bosses and NPCs, new quests and items, and an entirely new ending (mainly referred to as Ending C, or the "True Ending") that leads directly into the sequel, Blasphemous 2.